lukaszsienko/phr-pl/README.md

 All bugs that I noticed are fixed in this repo.

-More information about the tool you can find here: https://nlp.stanford.edu/phrasal/
+You can find more information about the tool here: https://nlp.stanford.edu/phrasal/